-Some economists believe that the Great Depression was caused by the free market and that more government involvement in the economy could have avoided the severe economic downfall of the 1930s.
-Classical and neo-classical economists, on the other hand, believe that the increase in government involvement in the economy before the Great Depression (creation of the Federal Reserve in 1913, many labor laws, creation of anti-trust laws, increases in tariffs and quotas on foreign goods, higher taxes, etc.) increased business costs and harmed the economy.
-Businesses were able to shoulder these costs during many of productive years of the 1920s.
-However, when the economy slowed after the stock market crash, the costs were too much to handle for many businesses.
-In addition, the easy lending policies by the Federal Reserve in the 1920s is said to have created the borrowing bubble in the stock market that, after it burst, affected main street (jobs, unemployment) in an adverse way.
-According to Milton Friedman, once the stock market crash lead to a recession, the United States government made things worse by raising taxes and interest rates (the Fed allowed the money supply to contract considerably), and passing economically harmful protectionist laws.
+Some economists believe that the Great Depression was caused by the free market and that more government involvement in the economy was necessary to avoid the severe economic downfall of the 1930s.
+Classical and neo-classical economists, on the other hand, believe that the increase in government involvement in the economy in the 1920s and immediately after the stock market crash harmed the economy significantly.
+The easy lending policies by the Federal Reserve in the 1920s is said to have created and enabled the borrowing bubble in the stock market that, after it burst, affected main street (jobs, unemployment) in an adverse way.
 According to Andrew Bernstein: “Today it is certain that the growing preponderance of professional economists agree on two broad points: it was government intervention in some form – not the free market – that initiated the crash and, similarly it was statism that exacerbated the depression, causing it to last for an agonizing decade, even into the 1940s.”
 (Bernstein A., 2005, P. 379).

 See: Bernstein, A. (2005).
 The Capitalist Manifesto.
 Lanham, Maryland: University Press of America, Inc., and Milton Friedman in https://www.youtube.com/watch?v=ObiIp8TKaLs.